Jingtian1989/py/naming/README.md

 **PUBLICS & PRIVATES:**

-lowercase and precursor-underline for changable and global variable which needed protecting.<br\>
+lowercase and one precursor-underline for changable and global variable which needed protecting.<br\>
-a precursor-underline makes it a package private variable, and often setter & getter are provide<br\>
+one precursor-underline makes it a package private variable, and often setter & getter are provided<br\>
 by the package.<br\>

 	_observers = []